Tal-lev/SpawnEnemy/README.md

 ## Known Issues

-- Bosses stand idle when summoned
+- Biome Bosses are idle when summoned not in a run

 ## Issues